How Emerson Lake and Palmer Found Themselves on a Dismal ‘Love Beach’

 Pressured to turn around a quick follow-up to 1977's odds-and-sods collection Works Volume 2, they headed to Compass Point Studios in the Bahamas during the summer of 1978 to begin laying down tracks for their seventh studio album.

-The result was a recording made for mostly non-creative reasons – and as soon as ELP fans got their first look at the cover for Love Beach in November 1978, they knew something was very different about this set of songs.
+The result was a recording made for mostly non-creative reasons – and as soon as ELP fans got their first look at the cover for Love Beach on Nov.
+18, 1978, they knew something was very different about this set of songs.

 Rather than the heady artwork featured on previous ELP records, this album featured the trio standing on the beach, flashing diamond-white smiles while displaying copious amounts of chest hair.
 It was entirely out of character for a band that had made its fortune with serious (and seriously lengthy) incursions into classically infused prog-rock territory.
 The LP actually concluded with a 20-minute suite (dubbed "Memoirs of an Officer and a Gentleman") that hearkened back to their glory days, but the bulk of the track listing was taken up with shorter, more FM-friendly songs.
 Coupled with that infamous album cover, it seemed obvious that Emerson Lake and Palmer were capitulating to current trends, and the critics – who'd never exactly been kind to ELP in the first place – were brutal.